 Just because it’s disgusting does make it more wrong: Level of disgust affects moral judgment.

-Ytterligare information: Four experiments investigated the impact of negative affect on moral judgment.
+Three experiments were conducted to investigate the impact of affect on moral judgment.
 Participants read stories describing morally questionable actions and made judgments of wrongness.
 Judgments were affected by morally irrelevant disgust, and the effect was moderated by individual differences in disgust sensitivity and preferred processing mode.
 More specifically, the effect was stronger for participants high in disgust sensitivity, particularly when low in self-reported use of systematic reasoning.
-Finally, an experimental manipulation of level of processing affected perceived wrongness.
+Furthermore, the effect was stronger for participants high in use of intuition.
+As opposed to the usual focus in moral psychology on reasoning and its causal role for moral judgment, the findings are interpreted in terms of a dual process framework and the importance of individual difference variables in moral judgment research is emphasized.